False beliefs versus facts

 Myth:“I have a ritual that I perform each time I play.
 It brings me luck.”

 Fact: Performing a ritual or carrying a lucky charm will not improve your chances of winning.
 Do you do this?
-Continue if you like, but take it with a grain of salt and be able to laugh about it… In the end, it’s all about enjoying yourself!
+Continue if you like, but be realistic and see some humour in it...
+In the end, it’s all about enjoying yourself!

 Examples of rituals